gangaraju09/map_generalisation_ml/README.md

 The repository contains three key folders:
 <ul>
-<b> <li> Pregeneralized_Shapefiles </li>
-<li> Generalized_Shapefiles </li>
-<li>Vertices_Labels </li> </b>
+<li> <b> Pregeneralized_Shapefiles </b> </li> - contains shapefiles of <i>California, Florida, Idaho, Louisiana, Maine, North Carolina, Texas</i> downloaded from <a href = "https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html"> United States Census Bureau </a> Cartographic Boundary Files - Shapefile link.

-<p>Pregeneralized_Shapefiles folder contains currently shapefiles of <i>California, Florida, Idaho, Louisiana, Maine, North Carolina, Texas</i>, the same set of shapefiles are present in Generalized_Shapefiles folder.
-The generalization is performed using <b>Viswalingam - Whyatt</b> (Weighted Area) technique.
-The shapefile of United States is downloaded from U.S Census Bureau and each state is exported via ArcGIS Pro as seperate shapefile and the generalization is performed usingh the website - <a href = "https://mapshaper.org/">mapshaper.org</a> developed by <b>Matthew Bloch</b>.
-All the generalizations are performed with a threshold of 0.30% for a fair comparison.</p>
+<li> Generalized_Shapefiles </li> - contains shapefiles of <i>California, Florida, Idaho, Louisiana, Maine, North Carolina, Texas.</i> Generalization is performed using <b>Viswalingam - Whyatt</b> (Weighted Area) technique.
+The shapefiles are seperated and exported individually using ArcGIS Pro to <a href = "https://mapshaper.org/">mapshaper.org</a> developed by <b>Matthew Bloch</b>.
+All the generalizations are performed with a  0.30% simplify for a fair comparison and analysis.</p>
+<li>Vertices_Labels </li> - contains CSV files of aforementioned of shapefiles in Generalized_Shapefiles.
+Each CSV file has columns <b> Latitude, Longitude, Case</b>.
+Case columns contains <i>"Yes/No"</i> based on Latitude, Longitude columns of Generalized_columns